 TOO CLOSE TO BREATHE

-As Frankie strives to paint a picture of the killer, and their victims, she starts to sense they are part of a larger, darker canvas, on which the lines between the two begin to blur.
+As Frankie strives to paint a picture of the killer, and their victim, she starts to sense they are part of a larger, darker canvas, on which the lines between the two blur.

 Olivia Kiernan’s debut is a bold, brilliant thriller that will keep you guessing and leave you breathless.

 Detective Chief Superintendent Frankie Sheehan does not wish to linger on the grisly scene before her eyes.
 Two mutilated corpses.
 In a church.
 In Clontarf.
 Her profiling background screams one fact: this is just the beginning of a sickening message.

 Meanwhile, a 17-year-old case is playing out on a TV documentary, the convicted professing his innocence and historical police errors being exposed daily in the media.
 Frankie’s superior, commissioner Donna Hegarty, makes no bones about who she expects to clean things up – both in terms of past mishandlings and the present murders.

 But not everyone working the cases wants the truth to come out.
 And the corridors of power have their own vested interest.
 Soon Frankie pinpoints just what is making her so nervous: the fact that anyone could be the next victim when justice is the killer.

 The Killer In Me is a fast-paced thriller in which lies are safer that the truth, the past is never far from the present, and the ability to kill could well, it seems, live in everyone.